 How is This Technology Used?

-Use cases for this technology remain primarily in the fitness and wellness wearables space.
-However, with further integration of artificial intelligence, the company said it hopes medical use cases can become possible in the future.
+Applications for this technology remain primarily in the fitness and wellness wearables space.
+However, with further integration of artificial intelligence, the company said it hopes medical Applications can become possible in the future.

 “I envision a future world where individuals can improve their health with information that their own body provides to them integrating wearable technology,” said Dr. Steven LeBoeuf, President and Co-founder of Valencell.
 “The big innovation and goal is to design accurate, powerful sensors to passively pull information from your body while you’re moving around and going about your day.”